wu2010/USACO-Bronze/python/README.md

 ### Duck Typing

 Python uses **duck typing**: if an object implements the required methods, it can be used as that ADT, regardless of its actual class.
 This makes ADT usage flexible and idiomatic in Python.
+It checks at runtime if the object has the needed methods.
+If the method exists, it works; if not, Python raises an `AttributeError`.

 ## Programming Paradigm of Python